-With the exception of one chair and one stool, our furniture is made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
-We import one stool and one chair from Honduras and one chair from Pennsylvania.
+With the exception of one chair and one stool, our furniture was made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
+We imported one stool and one chair from Honduras and one chair from Pennsylvania.

 How do I clean my furniture?

 If you can't put it in your mouth, don't put it on the table.